itspangler/geospatial-humanities-s2024/week/02_distortion/activity/mapping-ancient-places.md

         ├─ workspace/
         ├─ submission/

-The `data` folder will contain all the data you need to download for this exercise.
+The `data` folder will contain all the data you need to download for this activity.
 The `workspace` folder is where you'll store your ArcGIS Pro project file, as well as the [geodatabase](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/overview/what-is-a-geodatabase-.htm) associated with it.
 Finally, the `map` folder is just for exporting drafts of the final project.

 # **The data**

 ## **Download it**

-Head over to [Pleiades](https://pleiades.stoa.org/) (https://pleiades.stoa.org/) and click the **Downloads** tab in the upper-right hand corner.
+Head over to <https://pleiades.stoa.org/> and click the **Downloads** tab in the upper-right hand corner.
 Click the link under "Pleiades data for GIS (CSV)" and click the link on the next screen at "Download latest dataset."

 Like datasets you've seen before, this one hits your `Downloads` folder as a `.zip` file.
 Go ahead and extract the contents with `Right-click` ➡️ `Extract all` ➡️ `Extract`.
 Click through the "unzipped" folders until you get to the data itself.

 You'll notice that many of our source data files suffixed with `.csv`.
 That's short for "comma separated values," which means it's a text file containing rows (e.g., observations) and columns (e.g., variables).
 The rows are separated by [carriage returns](https://en.wikipedia.org/wiki/Carriage_return) and the columns are separated by – you guessed it – commas.

 Although there's tons of interesting stuff in this folder, we're only going to be using the `places.csv` file today.
 Go ahead and move that file into your `data` folder.
-You can open it in an application like, which can easily parse `csv` files...
+You can open it in an application like Microsoft Excel, which can easily parse `csv` files...

 ![vscode](images/image004.png)